Music copyrights

 Music Copyrights are automatically secured the moment a work,song... is created, and a work is “created when it's recorded for the first time, at your home on your home computer, or your home recording studio.

-Every time your music is published ( or submitted to publishers with your package), it will be under your name, and you will do it like this: The year the work is created and your name, the same way as you see in an example below.
+When sending submissions to publishers each piece into your package will be will be signed with your name, and you will do it like this: The year the work is created and your name, the same way as you see in an example below.

 This is the statement normally will do to protect your work.